Skip to content

 By Elizabeth Norikane, East Africa Communications Specialist with contributions from Andrew Zacharias, Deputy Director of Monitoring and Evaluation

 When standing in a Forest Garden, you can feel the life around you.
-Year to year, it feels greener, lusher, and more alive.
-However, measuring this can be difficult.
-While we find counting trees and discussing soil health with farmers to be good markers of progress, we continue to explore better ways to measure our environmental impact.
+Each year, it becomes greener, lusher, and more vibrant.
+However, measuring this growth is challenging.
+While counting trees and discussing soil health with farmers are useful indicators, we continue exploring better ways to assess our environmental impact.

-For years, TREES has leveraged emergent technologies to improve their monitoring and evaluation of projects.
-In 2014, we launched a mobile data collection system to allow TREES technicians to collect data in last-mile environments.
-This has enabled them to complete thousands of surveys every year and keep the organization informed of the progress and impact of their participants.
-As technology develops, TREES carefully considers its application to our work and we are always looking for new opportunities to learn and share more information about our impact.
+For years, TREES has used emerging technologies to improve project monitoring and evaluation.
+In 2014, we introduced a mobile data collection system that enables TREES technicians to gather data in remote areas.
+This system allows them to complete thousands of surveys annually, keeping the organization updated on participants’ progress and impact.
+As technology evolves, TREES carefully assesses new applications to enhance its work, always seeking innovative ways to learn and share information.

 Trees for the Future using a drone to monitor TREES’ environmental impact